intrinio/intrinio-realtime-csharp-sdk/README.md

 ## Methods

-`Client client = new Client(OnTrade, OnQuote);` - Creates a new instance of the Intrinio Real-Time client.
+`EquitiesWebSocketClient client = new EquitiesWebSocketClient(OnTrade, OnQuote);` - Creates a new instance of the Intrinio Real-Time client.
 The provided actions implement OnTrade and OnQuote, which handle what happens when the associated event happens.
 * **Parameter** `onTrade`: The Action accepting trades.
 This function will be invoked when a 'trade' has been received.
 The trade will be passed as an argument to the callback.
 * **Parameter** `onQuote`: Optional.
 The Action accepting quotes.
 This function will be invoked when a 'quote' has been received.
 The quote will be passed as an argument to the callback.
 If 'onQuote' is not provided, the client will NOT request to receive quote updates from the server.
 ---------